alexa/ask-cli/docs/concepts/New-Command.md

 # NEW COMMAND

 `askx new` allows developers to create a new skill from Alexa-provided templates or custom templates and support several deployment methods/deployers.
-The deployment methods are: 1) Create an `Alexa hosted skill`, and clone the skill project to the local machine.
+The deployment methods are:

+1) Create an `Alexa hosted skill`, clone the skill project, and provide git-ready environment to deploy the skill.

 2) Upload local code to Amazon S3, and use `AWS CloudFormation` to configure AWS resources required for the skill.

 3) Creat an AWS IAM Role with basic permissions to access `AWS Lambda`.
 Update the configuration and upload the local code to an AWS Lambda function.

 4) Manually deploy skill infrastructure.

 **STRUCTURE OF INIT COMMAND:**

-`askx init [--template-url <template name>]
+`askx new [--template-url <template name>]
         [-p | --profile <profile>]
         [--debug]
         [-h | --help]`